ozharb/petful-server-oz/README.md

 API supports Get, Post, Delete, and Patch requests.

 #### Endpoints
-* `/pets ` get all dogs and cats a a queue data structure
+* `/pets ` get all dogs and cats as a queue data structure
 * `/pets/:type` type may be dogs or cats to get type-specific data.
 Supports GET and DELETE requests.
 * `/people` get all people in line including registered user name if one exists.
 Supports GET and DELETE requests.
 * `/pets/restock` restocks pets (must be PATCH request)